What are the benefits of hypnotherapy?

 Hypnotherapy might not be appropriate for a person who has psychotic symptoms, such as hallucinations and delusions, or for someone who is using drugs or alcohol.
 It should be used for pain control only after a doctor has evaluated the person for any physical disorder that might require medical or surgical treatment.

 Some therapists use hypnotherapy to recover repressed memories they believe are linked to the person’s mental disorder.
-However, it also poses a risk of creating false memories—usually as a result of unintended suggestions by the therapist.
+However, it also may pose a risk for creating false memories — if an individual is working with an untrained hypnotherapist and unintended suggestions are transmitted.
 For this reason, using hypnotherapy for certain mental disorders, such as dissociative disorders, remains controversial.

 Is hypnotherapy dangerous?